55+ Video Marketing Statistics to Drive Your Strategy in 2025

 🗝️ Key takeaways: Types of video

-• Consider diverse content types, including product showcases, trending topics, and behind-the-scenes glimpses
+• Consider diverse content types, including product explainers, repurposed social media content, and customer testimonials from live events

-• Live-action remains the most popular, but don’t sleep on animated explainer videos and screen-recorded content
+• Live-action remains the most popular, but don’t be afraid to experiment with animated videos and screen-recorded content

 Video marketing channels: Where to focus

-With so many video platforms out there, planning for distribution can leave you with analysis paralysis. 🥴 Whether you’re running video ads or looking to boost your organic reach, here are some insights to guide your strategy.
+With so many video platforms out there, planning for distribution can leave you with analysis paralysis. 🥴 Whether you’re running video ads or looking to boost your organic reach, it's important to understand where your B2B audience actually spends time, and how they engage with video content on each platform.

 Use and effectiveness of different channels